ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--otel-200-fraud--main/01-otel/assignment.md

 Getting our bearings
 ===

-Let's have a look at the trace data from our trading system already coming into Elastic via OpenTelemetry to try to better understand how we could leverage it to determine fraud.
+Let's have a look at the trace data to try to better understand how we could leverage it to determine fraud.

 We are currently looking at Elastic's dynamically generated Service Map (you may have to click `Refresh` a few times for data to fully load).
 It depicts all of the services that comprise your system and how they interact with one another.